StollerSystem/redux_test/README.md

 ## Description:

-This app will let you keep track of all the drink you have on tap.
+This app will let you keep track of all the beverages you have on tap.
 The page displays a master list of drinks on tap - each listing displays basic information and has two buttons:
 (Pour drink) - click this when you pour a pint to reduce the quantity, when you get to 10 or below it will display an alert warning you its low and when quantity hits 0 it will alert you.
 (Detail) - Will take you to a view displaying the details for a particular beverage.
 From there you have two more buttons: Edit and Delete.
-Delete will delete the drink from the list and Edit will take you to a new view Form where you can edit all the detials.
+Delete will delete the drink from the list and Edit will take you to a new view Form where you can edit all the details.
 At the bottom of the List there is a button to add a Keg to the list.
-Than will take you to a form where you can fill in all the details and ass a new keg!
+Then will take you to a form where you can fill in all the details and add a new keg!
 Yaaarg!

 ### Here are some user stories: